Academic achievement is recognized for each major term for full- and part-time students through the following honors lists:

 - The student has the right to appeal the Division Dean of Instruction’s resolution.

 a.
-The student may appeal Academic Sanctions by contacting the College Executive Vice President to request final consideration of the appeal within 5 business days of notification by the Division Dean of Instruction.
+The student may appeal Academic Sanctions by contacting the College Chief Academic Officer to request final consideration of the appeal within 5 business days of notification by the Division Dean of Instruction.

 b.
 The student may appeal College Sanctions by Due Process Procedures (See the Student Handbook for additional information) within 10 business days of notification by the Division Dean of Instruction.

-- The College Executive Vice President will review all relevant materials pertaining to the appeal.
-The decision of the College Executive Vice President regarding the resolution of academic appeal is final.
+- The College Chief Academic Officer will review all relevant materials pertaining to the appeal.
+The decision of the College Chief Academic Officer regarding the resolution of academic appeal is final.

 The college awards the Associate of Arts (AA) Degree and Associate of Science (AS) Degree to students completing academic transfer programs.
 Associate of Applied Science (AAS) degrees, Associate Degrees in Nursing (ADN), diplomas, and certificates are awarded in career and technical programs.
-To receive a degree or diploma a student must complete 25 percent of the semester hours of the program of study with Central Community College (CCC), with the exception of existing articulation agreements or program requirements and meet college-readiness in Writing/Reading and Math through college-level course work or test scores taken when the student entered the program of study.
+To receive a degree or diploma a student must complete 25 percent of the semester hours of the program of study with Central Community College (CCC), with the exception of existing articulation agreements or program requirements.
 Other exceptions must be presented to the appropriate college division dean for approval.
 To receive a certificate, a student must complete one-half the certificate requirements with CCC.
 A 2.0 grade-point average (on a 4.0 scale) is required to receive a degree, diploma, or certificate.

 The college offers a pass/no pass grade option (see Grading).
 The number of “pass” graded credits that can be applied toward graduation is restricted to 12 credit hours toward degrees, 6 credit hours toward diplomas, and 3 credit hours toward certificates.
 Please note that “pass” credits may not be accepted for transfer by some four-year colleges and universities.

 Students have five years to complete graduation requirements as outlined in the college catalog in use at the time of their first enrollment.
 However, the student may elect to substitute the requirements from any subsequent catalog during the five-year period of their enrollment.
 Students who do not complete program requirements within five years must meet the requirements from a catalog in effect within five years of the time of graduation.
-To graduate from CCC, students must submit an application to the records office at least eight weeks prior to the date they plan to complete their program of study.
+To graduate from CCC, students must submit an application to the records office at least eight weeks prior to graduation date.
+Students will work with advisors to create graduation application.
 Graduation ceremonies are held in May at each campus with a mid-year ceremony held on one campus each year.
 Check with your advisor for more information.

 DEGREES, DIPLOMAS, AND CERTIFICATES OFFERED